Isles can give Coliseum fans a chance to party like it's 1993

-Islanders can give Coliseum fans a chance to party like it's 1993 with series-clinching win Wednesday
+Islanders can give Nassau Coliseum fans a chance to party like it's 1993 with series-clinching win Wednesday

 It’s been 28 years since the Islanders clinched a playoff series at Nassau Coliseum.
 That’s the opportunity they have Wednesday night in Game 6 of their first-round matchup against the Penguins before an even larger crowd than the first two playoff games in the building.